 Through its combination of works on paper, audio material, film and documentary media, Performing Machines sets out to showcase the hybrid quality of Cripps’s performative praxis.
 Drawings and sound recordings, the visual and the acoustic, thus complement each other in a feast for both eyes and ears.

-Published for the exhibition, Stephen Cripps: Performance Machines at Museum Tinguely, Basel, 21 January – 1 May 2017.
+Published for the exhibition, Stephen Cripps: Performance Machines at Museum Tinguely, Basel, in partnership with the Henry Moore Institute, Leeds, 21 Jan – 1 May 2017.